Telefonica/opensource-scaffold/.github/CLA.md

 Signing the CLA
 Open a pull request ("PR") to any of our projects to sign the CLA.
 A bot will comment on the PR asking you to sign the CLA if you haven't already.

 Follow the steps given by the bot to sign the CLA.
-This will require you to log in with GitHub (we only request public information from your account) and to fill in a few additional details such as your name and email address.
-We will only use this information for CLA tracking; none of your submitted information will be used for marketing purposes.
+This will require you to log in with GitHub (we only request public information from your account) and to add a comment to the PR.
+We will store your Github user name in a branch in this repository.
+We will only use this information for CLA tracking; none of your information will be used for marketing purposes.

 You only have to sign the CLA once.
 Once you've signed the CLA, future contributions to any {{ company }} project will not require you to sign again.